Pelt and Jack Rose

 Pearls From The River (VHF, 2003), Pelt's first truly "studio" recording (not a single note was recorded live), contains three long instrumental acoustic tracks.
 The droning minimalism of Up the North Fork for plucked banjo and atonal cello (that sets the mood of intense concentration) suddenly explodes in a frenzied gypsy dance.
 The 20-minute Pearls From the River begins like an ecstatic raga but soon becomes a pretext for a free-form jamming.
 The standout is he 15-minute Road to Catawba, more similar to John Fahey's lengthy guitar poems than to Rose's favorite ragas; brooding at the beginning, then tense and lively, and finally celestial and wise at the end.
 None of them ever sets off for the skies.
 This is very earthly, humane and intimate music.
 The trio is working inwards, not outwards.
 Both the instrumentation and the careful recording attest to a new maturity.
 Case in point, Rose's virtuoso playing is the cohesive (rather than explosive) element that lends the music its stately grace.
 But only one of these ambitious pieces truly captures the heart.

 Jack Rose's acoustic epics on Red Horse White Mule (Eclipse, 2001) contributed to the revival of folk guitar solo.
 The 16-minute Red Horse evokes a more tranquil and serene John Fahey immersed in a trance of delicate colors and feathery thoughts.
 The 12-minute White Mule is slightly more nervous and more ominous, the adult counterpart to the childish ecstasy of Red Horse.
 Opium Musick (Eclipse, 2002) opens with Yaman Blues, a slow-paced, brooding and agonizing duet of guitar and sitar.
-Mountaintop Lament was equally shy and meditative, almost the exact opposite of the exuberant emotional cascades of Red Horse White Mule.
-Raag Manifestos (VHF, 2004) takes off with the breath-taking Black Pearls from The River, one of his most feverish ragas, and adds Ian Nagoski's electronic soundscape to his volcanic eruptions in Hart Crane's Old Boyfriends.
-Calm is restored in time for Crossing The Great Waters.
+Mountaintop Lament is equally shy and meditative, almost the exact opposite of the exuberant emotional cascades of Red Horse White Mule.
+Raag Manifestos (VHF, 2004) takes off with the rapid-pace Fahey-ian journey Black Pearls from The River, one of his most intense ragas, and adds Ian Nagoski's electronic soundscape to the volcanic eruption of Hart Crane's Old Boyfriends, a most intricate and frenzied composition.
+Tex is another speedy raga, while the haunted nostalgia of Tower of Babel, the religious and Leo Kottke-esque Blessed be the Name and Crossing The Great Waters restore a sense of calm.

 Pelt returned with another session of droning post-industrial ragas, Pelt (VHF, 2005), containing four lengthy massive cacophonous droning hyper-psychedelic ragas (notably the second one, half an hour long).